radarbot-team/radarbot-team-best-pratices/logging/Logging.md

 ### Swift’s print

-We can use NSLog in Swift also, but it is a better practice to use **print**.
-Basically, print will add a newline at the end of its content as NSLog.
+We can use `NSLog` in Swift also, but it is a better practice to use **`print`**.
+Basically, print will add a newline at the end of its content as `NSLog`.

 ##### NSLog vs print

-+ NSLog is slower.
++ `NSLog` is slower.

-+ NSLog adds a timestamp and identifier to the output, whereas print will not.
++ `NSLog` adds a timestamp and identifier to the output, whereas print will not.

-+ NSLog synchronizes the log statements so that if you’re issuing logs from different threads concurrently, they won’t overlap with each other; print can result in jumbled output if performed simultaneously from separate threads without doing some synchronization (e.g. dispatching it to some serial queue, such as the main queue).
++ `NSLog` synchronizes the log statements so that if you’re issuing logs from different threads concurrently, they won’t overlap with each other; print can result in jumbled output if performed simultaneously from separate threads without doing some synchronization (e.g. dispatching it to some serial queue, such as the main queue).

-+ When performed on physical device, NSLog statements appear in the device’s console whereas print only appears in the debugger console.
++ When performed on physical device, `NSLog` statements appear in the device’s console whereas print only appears in the debugger console.

 Examples of using: